IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 - Whenever a new or substantially updated AI tool is introduced into a covered employment workflow

-Notice must be posted in physical and online locations accessible to employees and applicants.
-Specific format requirements (e.g., minimum content, font size, language accessibility) are expected to be specified in final rules.
+Notice would have been posted in physical and online locations accessible to employees and applicants.
+Specific format requirements (e.g., minimum content, font size, language accessibility) were expected to be settled in final rules.

 Notice failure as an independent violation

-Critically, draft Subpart J makes an employer's failure to provide notice an independent violation of the IHRA, separate from any discrimination claim.
-Notice is not merely procedural; the absence of notice is itself actionable.
-This means an employer can violate HB 3773 even if its AI use is fully non-discriminatory, simply by failing to provide proper notice.
+Critically, the withdrawn proposal would have made an employer's failure to provide notice an independent violation of the IHRA, separate from any discrimination claim.
+Notice was not merely procedural; the absence of notice was itself actionable.
+Under that framework an employer could violate HB 3773 even if its AI use was fully non-discriminatory, simply by failing to provide proper notice.
+Whether revised rules retain this independent- violation construction is an open question.

 Recordkeeping

-Draft Subpart J requires employers to maintain records of AI use in covered employment decisions, including documentation of the AI tools used, the workflows in which AI was applied, and the notices provided.
-Specific retention periods are expected to align with other IHRA recordkeeping obligations (typically one to three years).
+The withdrawn proposal would have required employers to maintain records of AI use in covered employment decisions, including documentation of the AI tools used, the workflows in which AI was applied, and the notices provided.
+Specific retention periods were expected to align with other IHRA recordkeeping obligations (typically one to three years).

 Application to employer agents

-The draft applies broadly to "employers" under the IHRA and to their agents — including recruiters, third-party AI vendors, and others acting on the employer's behalf.
-The allocation of compliance obligations between employer and agent is one of the more complex open questions discussed below.
+The withdrawn proposal applied broadly to "employers" under the IHRA and to their agents — including recruiters, third-party AI vendors, and others acting on the employer's behalf.
+The allocation of compliance obligations between employer and agent was one of the most complex open questions in the proposal and is discussed below.

 Stakeholder feedback themes